What is a Property Developer? Property Developer Explains

 Thinking of Becoming a Property Developer?

 So now you know what is a property developer, but what are the next steps?
-If you’ve read this and this type of work appeals to you, you might be wondering what the steps are to become a property developer?
+If you’ve read this and this type of work appeals to you, you might be wondering how to become a property developer?

 So, let’s assume that you are thinking of undertaking a small-scale, residential property development.